quasarframework/quasar-framework.org/source/components/layout.md

 *v0.17.9+*

 > **WARNING**
 > This is an experimental feature.
+Take it as a pre-released feature.
 Do NOT use it in production yet.
 May be removed without notice in future versions if it turns out to not be technically feasible.
 >
 > Not supported in IE11.
 > Known issue: scrollbar overlaps content; we're working on a fix.